Luker501/GethAddSmartContract/README.md

  eth.getTransactionReceipt("<Your transaction Hash>")
 ```

-Note that you have to have a certain number of nodes in the network before the blockchain can be built.
+Note that you have to have a certain number of nodes in the network before the blockchain will commence building new blocks.

 ## Lock Account

 Now you have added the transaction, remember to clear the terminal screen and relock the account through:

 ```
-web3.personal.lockAccount('0x76182383726f4c5b8ef5288456c146d27676190a')
+web3.personal.lockAccount('<the account address here>')
 ```

 To confirm that the account has been locked try: